leanix/vsm-sbom-booster/README.md

 Today, the prototype only supports to scan GitHub Cloud and GitHub Enterprise.
 We are open to contribution to extend the functionality to other Git Providers.
 The prototype only needs the list of repository URLs as input and is otherwise Git Provider agnostic.

 We also encourage contributions to extend this prototype to be able to run when package manager files changes, to bring it closer the real build.

+### Support of ORT configuration files
+The `vsm-sbom-booster` supports the ORT configuration files if they are present in the `MOUNTED_VOLUME` under the `config` folder.
+The `config` folder is used as the value of the `ORT_CONFIG_DIR` as described [here](https://github.com/oss-review-toolkit/ort#environment-variables).
+For more details on the ORT configuration files, please refer to the [ORT documentation](https://github.com/oss-review-toolkit/ort#configuration-files).

 ### Supported Package Managers